Vasque has over 50 years of experience designing footwear for avid outdoor enthusiasts.

 Actual weight aside, these shoes feel like you’re wearing nothing thanks to the fit.
 The Grand Traverse fits like a glove for a few different reasons, the major reason being how it holds your foot.
-The molded heel and EVA Poron foam locks the shoe to your foot.
+The molded heel and EVA Poron foam lock the shoe to your foot.
 It’s difficult to find a shoe that fits closely without sacrificing comfort but this one does it.

 That being said the Grand Traverse is best for those with average to narrow feet.
-It has excellent arch support, which is good news for most, but does mean those with flat or wide feet may have sizing problems.
+It has excellent arch support, which is good news for most but does mean those with flat or wide feet may have sizing problems.